-The way you see this job depends on the school, the students, but also on your personality, and attitude to the job and challenges teaching presents.
+The way you see this job depends on the school, the students, but also on your personality, and attitude to the job and to the challenges that teaching presents.

-What motivates you to become an elementary teacher?
+What motivates you to work as an elementary teacher?

-You can talk about your desire to teach, about your teaching mission, an inner calling.
-You can say that you want to be a good role model for them.
+You can speak about your desire to teach, about your teaching mission, an inner calling.
+You can say that you want to be a good role model for the children in school.

 Alternatively you can say that you feel good in school environment, that you feel good around young people, and want to have a job that allows you to be around them.

-You can even say that you had a great elementary teacher when you were young, that the person influenced you a lot, and that the experience with them motivated you to pursue teaching career.
+You can even say that you had a great elementary teacher when you were young, someone who influenced you and helped you to grow up, and that the experience with them motivated you to pursue teaching career.

-First of all, they should love their job.
-They should be ready to deal with all kinds of children and face challenges teaching presents, facing them with enthusiasm and respect.
+First of all they should love their job.
+They should be ready to deal with all kinds of challenges that teaching presents, facing them with enthusiasm and courage.

 What teaching methods do you prefer?